uwplse/CoqAST/README.md

 ## Using the Plugin

-The plugin is built to work with Coq 8.5pl3.
-It may not build for other versions of Coq, since the AST sometimes changes between Coq versions.
+The plugin is built to work with Coq 8.8.
+It may not build for other versions of Coq, since the API sometimes changes between Coq versions.

 To build: